cloudfoundry-incubator/kubo-deployment/docs/guides/gcp/README.md

-# Example: Open Source Cloud Foundry and Kubo on GCP
+# Example: Kubo on GCP

 ## Prerequisites